Charbel199/ml-concepts/README.md

 I will be trying to keep a clear separation between all the concepts and update them regularly as I acquire more information.

+**Note: Most explanations are very summarized, the goal here is to quickly refresh your mind when looking up a concept and emphasizing on the use cases, benefits and drawbacks.**

 ### Table of Contents
 **[- Regularization](regularization)**<br>
 &emsp; **[- Data augmentation](regularization/data_augmentation/data_augmentation.md)**<br>